johnoneil/jpn/README.md

 * Improper handling of unicode/utf-8
 * Inability to deinflect verbs for dictionary lookups

+That said, the library currently does the following
+* Transliterates romaji (roman letter) strings into either Hiragana or Katakana.
+The basic mapping of characters is Kunrei-Shiki, but with some modificaitons to ensure robustness.
+* Deinflect a given hiragana (unicode) string to guess at root words.
+This functionality is still very primitive, but it can provide estimates of both verb and adjective roots for simple cases like the polite, past, negative etc.
+* Look up strings in the standard Edict japanese dictionary.
+This currently uses lxml for speed, but is still not ideal in its performance for anything other than command line use.

 ##Installation
 Installation is currently only through git.
 As usual it is suggested installing into a virtualev.